aimee-mcneil-melville/ToDo-Full-Stack/README.md

 1. Set the *Identifier* field field to be `https://fruits/api` 3️⃣, this value will be used as our `audience` later.

 ## 2. Client-side: Configure Auth0Provider
-In `client/index.js`:
-1. Import `Auth0Provider` from the Auth0 package.
-1. Wrap your root component, in this case it's `App` with `Auth0Provider` component.
+In `client/index.js`, our `<App />` is wrapped by `<Auth0Provider />` and imported from `Auth0` package.

-1. Set the values in each attribute to the proper values from previous steps.
+ Set the values in each attribute to the proper values from previous steps.
 See the [docs](https://auth0.com/docs/quickstart/spa/react/01-login#configure-the-auth0provider-component).

 | Attribute  | Value                |
 | ---------  | ---------------------|